Integrating Tinymovr

 import can

-from tinymovr.tee import init_tee
+from tinymovr.bus_router import init_router

 from tinymovr.config import get_bus_config, create_device

-params = get_bus_config(["canine", "slcan_disco"])
+params = get_bus_config(["canine", "slcan_disco"], bitrate=1000000)

 tm = create_device(node_id=1)